Glossary of Terms

 - This is a Touch Attack that is only usable in melee range as a melee attack.

 - AKA: Meta Gaming, poor Roleplay, no roleplay, Being super boring at the table

-- Epic Path is designed as a classical tabletop RPG, designed to be played by a group of players and a Game Master.
-The term 'RPG' stands for Role-Playing Game (not rocket propelled grenade, which would a very different sort of experience).
+- Epic Path is designed as a classical tabletop RPG, meant to be played by a group of players and a Game Master.
+The term 'RPG' stands for Role-Playing Game (not rocket propelled grenade, which would be a very different sort of experience).

 - What is a Role-Playing Game?
 Well, each player plays a defined Role, much like an actor in a play is pretending to be someone else, their character.

 - Each player writes up their own Player Character (with the GM's permission), which is supposed to be their 'alternate persona' while they are at the gaming table.
 In a strict interpretation of this mechanism, a player should ALWAYS speak and behave 'in character' while at the gaming table.
 In such a strict Role-Playing table, the game is akin to an improvisational play, and every player is an actor, filling the role of their character.
 The players, as actors, should only make decisions and take actions based upon what their CHARACTERS could know, in-game, not what THEY know.

 - For example, under strict role-play, the characters are not aware of game mechanics.
 They are not aware of their Armor Class numbers, Saving Throw bonuses, or Hit Points.
 They just know that some people and monsters are harder to hit, or luckier, or harder to kill, than others.

 - Now, this can be very fun, but from the perspective of Role Playing, ANY knowledge of the game rules is considered to be 'meta knowledge'.
 IE, things that the PLAYERS have to know in order to play, but that the CHARACTERS cannot know, to maintain their immersion in the 'play'.